SolomonKritz/TwitchPlaysPiano/README.md

 # TwitchPlaysPiano

 Source code for the TwitchPlaysAPiano bot.
-See twitch.tv/twitchplaysapiano for the code in action
+See twitch.tv/twitchplaysapiano and visit our setup to see the code in action!

 Authors:
 Vincent Choo